storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

   - <https://www.sqlite.org/releaselog/3_26_0.html>
 - The iOS database location is now mandatory, as documented below.
 - This version branch supports the use of two (2) possible Android sqlite database implementations:
-  - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library (C-language implementation)
+  - default: high-performance, lightweight [brodybits / Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) NDK library (C-language implementation)
   - optional: Android system database implementation, using the `androidDatabaseProvider: 'system'` setting in `sqlitePlugin.openDatabase()` call as described in the [Android database provider](#android-database-provider) section below.
-- The following feature is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with permissive license terms, missing Android-sqlite-evcore-native-driver performance enhancements), MISSING in this plugin version:
+- The following feature is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with permissive license terms, missing performance and stability enhancements from Android-sqlite-evplus-ext-native-driver-free), MISSING in this plugin version:
   - Pre-populated database (Android/iOS/macOS/Windows)
 - Windows platform version using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component based on the [brodybits/SQLite3-WinRT sync-api-fix branch](https://github.com/brodybits/SQLite3-WinRT/tree/sync-api-fix), with the following known limitations:
   - This plugin version branch has dependency on platform toolset libraries included by Visual Studio 2017 ref: [xpbrew/cordova-sqlite-storage#580](https://github.com/xpbrew/cordova-sqlite-storage/issues/580).
 Visual Studio 2015 is now supported by [`brodybits/cordova-sqlite-legacy`](https://github.com/brodybits/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [`brodybits/cordova-sqlite-evcore-legacy-ext-common-free`](https://github.com/brodybits/cordova-sqlite-evcore-legacy-ext-common-free) (GPL or commercial license terms, with performance enhancements for Android).
 UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)